Multiwinner approval voting: Computing the core

-Extensions
+Variants

 Variable number of winners

 Freeman, Kahng and Pennock study multiwinner approval voting in which the number of winners is not fixed in advance, but determined by the votes.
 For example, when selecting candidates for interview, if there are many strong candidates, then the number of candidates selected for interview may be larger.
 They extend the notion of average satisfaction to this setting.

 Divisible committees

-Bei, Lu and Suksompong extend the committee election model to a setting in which there is a continuum of candidates, represented by a real interval [0, c], as in fair cake-cutting.
+Cake sharing is a variant of multiwinner approval voting in which there is a continuum of candidates, represented by a real interval [0, c].
 The goal is to select a subset of this interval, with total length at most k, where here k and c can be any real numbers with 0<k<c.
-They generalize the justified representation notion to this setting.
-Lu, Peters, Aziz, Bei and Suksompong extend these definitions to settings with mixed divisible and indivisible candidates (see justified representation).
+Approval voting with mixed goods is an even more general model, in which candidates can be both divisible and indivisible; it generalizes both multiwinner approval voting and cake-sharing.